 Thanks to Buzz Thompson, Felicia Marcus, Martin Doyle, and Zachary Sugg for their comments and review.

-1 The System Conservation Pilot Program generally does not protect water savings all the way downstream to Lake Powell or other reservoirs, raising the possibility that other water users may take the conserved water.
+2 The Upper Basin System Conservation Pilot Program generally does not protect water savings all the way downstream to Lake Powell or other reservoirs, raising the possibility that other water users may take the conserved water.